quintonn/QBic/README.md

 # Creating a new qBic Project
 To create and run a new project, simply run the following commands:
-1. dotnet new -i qbic-dotnet-template
+1. dotnet new install qbic-dotnet-template
 1. dotnet new qBic -n myProject
 1. cd myProject
 1. dotnet run